-Special adapters are available from your local dealer to make the connection between the prefabricated chimney and the chimney connector.
-The top of such adapters attach directly to the chimney or to the chimney's ceiling support package.
-The bottom of the adapter is secured to the chimney connector.
+Special adaptors are available from your local dealer to make the connection between the prefabricated chimney and the chimney connector.
+The top of such adaptors attach directly to the chimney or to the chimney's ceiling support package.
+The bottom of the adaptor is secured to the chimney connector.